investec/home-run/README.md

 --appLocation ./src/OurContainerApp
 ```

 Given the above command, `home-run` will look for a resource group called `rg-our-resource-group` and will look for a `containerapp` with a `Branch` tag that matches the current git branch name, eg `main`.
-If `home-run` finds a match, it will configure the local development environment for that branches app.
+If `home-run` finds a match, it will create a local development environment configuration file in `./src/OurContainerApp` for that branches app.

 To integrate `home-run` into your `package.json` scripts, you can do something like this: